edoyango/GraMPM/README.md

 using the `OMP_NUM_THREADS` environment variable to control the number of parallel threads to use.

 This should run the 3D simulation for 10,000 steps using a similar setup to [bui et al. (2008) figure 6](https://www.academia.edu/download/50489203/Lagrangian_mesh-free_particle_method_SP20161122-8301-1ymr4u4.pdf).
-You should get results (obtained with `plot.ipynb`):
+You should get results (obtained with `plot.ipynb` - colour is speed in m/s):

 ![output.gif](output.gif)